Stochastic Zeroth order Descent with Structured Directions: Experiment Details

 In this appendix, we provide details about synthetic experiments presented in Section~\ref{sec:experiements}.
 We performed four experiments on functions that satisfy Assumptions \ref{ass:fun_conv} and/or \ref{ass:pl}.
 Specifically, we considered a strongly convex, a PL convex, a convex and a PL non-convex function.
 The dimension of the domain is set to $d = 100$ for strongly convex (F1), PL convex (F2), and PL non-convex (F3) targets.
 In particular, these functions are defined in Table \ref{tab:syn_fun}.

 Both three functions have $x^* = [0, \cdots, 0]^\intercal \in \argmin f$.
+Moreover, for every function, the matrix $A$ is built with random normal entries i.e. $A_{i,j} \sim \mathcal{N}(0, 1)$ for every $i,j$.
 In these experiments, at each time step $k$, Algorithm~\ref{alg:szo} observes a $z_k$ which represents a row of the matrix $A$ (in all the three cases) and performs the iteration described in equation \eqref{eqn:szo}.
-For DS methods, we used the sufficient decrease condition (instead of the simple decrease condition for STP\cite{stp}) with forcing function $\rho(\alpha) = \min\{10^{-5}, 10^{-5} \alpha^2 \nor{d}^2 \},$ where $d$ is the direction selected and a sketched direction for ProbDS-RD \cite{prob_ds_sketched}.
+For direct-search methods, we used the sufficient decrease condition (instead of the simple decrease condition for STP\cite{stp}) with forcing function $\rho(\alpha) := 10 \alpha^2 \nor{p}^2$, where $p$ is the direction selected.
+Moreover, opportunistic polling is used i.e. the algorithms do not check any other poll directions as soon as the sufficient decrease condition is satisfied.
 The initial step-size is set to $\alpha_0 = 1.0$ and for STP, the step-size is decreased as $\alpha_k = \alpha_0/(k + 1)$.
-Expansion and contraction factors are set to $2$ and $1/2$ respectively.
-The maximum step size is set to $5$ for the strongly convex and PL convex functions and to $10$ for non-convex functions.
-For S-SZD, we set $\alpha_k = ({l}/{d}) * 10^{-2} * k^{- (1/2 + \delta)}$ and $h_k = 10^{-8}/\sqrt{k}$ for convex and non-convex functions.
-While in the first experiment of Section \ref{sec:experiements}, for $\delta = 10^{-10}$, we set $\alpha_k$ and $h_k$ as $5 \times 10^{-3} \frac{l}{d} k^{-(1/2 + \delta)}$ and $ 10^{-7}/\sqrt{k}$ respectively. \paragraph{Convex non-PL case} For the experiment on the convex non-PL function, we generated some synthetic data from two multivariate Gaussian distributions and we optimized a logistic regressor in order to perform classification.
-Specifically, we generated a synthetic binary classification dataset composed of two classes both of $500$ points in $20$ dimensions.
-Then, we trained a logistic regressor in order to perform classification.
-The optimization task involved by logistic regression is then solved using the zeroth order strategies indicated in Section~\ref{sec:experiements}.
-Specifically, at every S-SZD step, we observe a random point of the dataset and compute the surrogate \eqref{eqn:surrogate} instead of the gradient.
-We used a step-size $\alpha_k = k^{-(1/2 + 10^{-10}) }$ and a discretization $h_k = 10^{-8}/\sqrt{k}$.
+Expansion and contraction factors are set to $2$ and $0.9$ respectively.
+The maximum step size is set to $20$ and the minimum to $10^{-3}$ for the strongly convex and PL convex functions and to $20^{-10}$ for the non-convex target.
+For S-SZD, we summarize the choice of the parameters in Table \ref{tab:sszd_params_illustrative}.
+For the first experiment of Section \ref{sec:experiements} (i.e. Figure \ref{fig:changing_l_1}), we set $\alpha_k$ and $h_k$ as $5 \times 10^{-3} \frac{l}{d} k^{-(1/2 + 10^{-10})}$ and $ 10^{-7}/\sqrt{k}$ respectively.